What happens when a company wants to enter a new business partnership? How can they be sure it’s a wise move?

 All five investigations are handled without the subject being notified and with the utmost confidentiality.

 A due diligence checklist is a highly effective method to keep you organised and on track while you are doing an audit.
-Powered by the brains of our experts at Cedar Rose, the above list is an excellent starting point for your inspection.
-However, keep in mind that every business deal is unique, and therefore, each transaction might carry different requirements—or need you to be diligent in other areas!
+Powered by our experts at Cedar Rose, the above list is an excellent starting point for your inspection.
+However, keep in mind that every business deal is unique, and therefore, each transaction might carry different requirements - or need you to be diligent in other areas!

-When you want to perform an audit, our five customizable due diligence checks and our extensive database of 12 million companies, with over 7 million directors and shareholders, is a must.
+When you want to perform an audit, our five customizable due diligence checks are essential.
 We take great pride and effort to ensure that our database is as accurate as possible, because it is a critical aid to the credit and due diligence reports we perform on behalf of our clients.
-If you are interested in using our database or wish to inquire about our due diligence services, kindly visit our website at cedar-rose.com or contact us at +357 25 346630.